patricksimpson/blog-gatsby/src/pages/using-gatsby-part-1.md

 ## Background

 If you know me, you know that I don’t have a great tract record for a blog.
-I’ve used [Wordpress](https://wordpress.org/), [Ember](https://emberjs.com), [Ghost](https://ghost.org/), and my own crazy hacked blog, nothings really worked out for me unfortunately.
+I’ve used [Wordpress](https://wordpress.org/), [Ember](https://emberjs.com), [Ghost](https://ghost.org/), and even [my own crazy hacked blog](https://github.com/patricksimpson/patricksimpson-old-blog).
+None of which has worked out for me unfortunately.

 ### Fast Forward

 This is third time I've attempted a [Gatsby](https://www.gatsbyjs.org/) site.
-First time, was pre [GraphQL](http://graphql.org/) and I actually did publish a simple little blog ().
+First time, was pre [GraphQL](http://graphql.org/), which I actually did get up and running at some point.

 My second attempt was _not_ [good](https://github.com/patricksimpson/patrick-blog-gatsby).
 It was several days after the initial launch of Gatsby 1.0.0.
 I joined up the discord chat, filed a bug, but never got it off the ground.